jeffrey-aguilera/josephus/README.md

 ## Simulated Solution

-To simulate a solution to this problem, start with a `NaiveCircle` of labelled ordinal positions from `1` to `n`.
+To simulate a solution to this problem, start with a `Circle` of labelled ordinal positions from `1` to `n`.
-The simplest means of reducing this to a smaller problem parallels the example above by iterative reduction to the next smaller circle with special care to keep the cursor fixed before the first element of the `NaiveCircle`:
+The simplest means of reducing this to a smaller problem parallels the example above by iterative reduction to the next smaller circle with special care to keep the cursor fixed before the first element of the `Circle`:

  * let `k' = k mod n` be the effective step
- * if `k'` is zero, generate a new `NaiveCircle` from the first `n - 1` elements
+ * if `k'` is zero, generate a new `Circle` from the first `n - 1` elements
  * otherwise, move the first `k - 1` elements to the end and skip the `k`-th element

-This `NaiveCircle` is used by the `NaiveSurvivor` class to find the survivor index.
+This `Circle` is used by the `NaiveSurvivor` class to find the survivor index.
 The special cases noted above are used for testing, but not by `NaiveSurvivor` directly.

 The problem with this solution is that the shuffling needed to keep the cursor at the beginning of the circular list